favourite-debugger/SD_Project_Website/README.md

 ## More Information

+Note that we primarily used the Issue Tracker on Taiga.

 For more info as to the scope of the project and Sprint documentation, follow the project on Taiga:
 * https://tree.taiga.io/project/rxrider-software-design-project/wiki/home